 The WBS approach provides EPA with a consistent method for identifying components to include in a cost estimate.
-For each technology, the WBS approach develops a piping and instrumentation drawing (P&ID) or a typical schematic layout showing the main unit processes needed to achieve the contaminant removal goals.
+For each technology, the WBS approach develops a process and instrumentation diagram (P&ID) or a typical schematic layout showing the main unit processes needed to achieve the contaminant removal goals.